AlieksieievYurii/AutoWaterPump/README.md

     }
     ```
      `left` or `right` has to include:
-    - `ds` - on whic days to trigger the pumps.
-The bits of the number represents target days, where the first bit is Sunday, the secod bit is Monday etc. For example: number __1__ (in bits: 0000 0001) represents Sanday; number __42__ (0010 1010) represents Monday, Wednesday and Friday.
+    - `ds` - on which days to trigger the pumps.
+The bits of the number represents target days, where the first bit is Sunday, the second bit is Monday etc. For example: number __1__ (in bits: 0000 0001) represents Sanday; number __42__ (0010 1010) represents Monday, Wednesday and Friday.
 If `ds` is set to zero, the target pump is disabled.
     - `th` - time hour.
 Points at what time(hour) to trigger the target pump.
 The value is from 0-23.
     - `tm` - time minutes.
 Points at what time(minutes) to trigger the target pump.
 The value is from 0-59.
     - `v` - the amount of water to be pumped in millilitres.